yingweiwo

 Toxicity Data

-/LABORATORY ANIMALS: Acute Exposure/ Dermal irritation: Undiluted pyraclostrobin (500 mg, purity 98.2%) was applied to the shaved, intact skin on the back/flanks of six New Zealand White rabbits under a semi occlusive bandage for 4 hr.
-At the end of the exposure period, the test substance was removed and the treated area was rinsed with polyethylene glycol and water.
-There were no mortalities.
-Erythema was observed in all animals from 1 hr after removal of the bandage and persisting in most animals until day 8, and in three animals until day 15.
-The maximum Draize score for erythema was 3 and the average scores at day 1 and 8 were 2 and 1.5 respectively.
-Oedema with a Draize score of 1 was observed in four out of six rabbits on day 1, resolving in all except two rabbits by day 8, but persisting in one rabbit until day 15.
-It was concluded that pyraclostrobin is a slight but prolonged skin irritant
+/Experimental Animals: Acute Exposure/Skin Irritation: Undiluted pyraclostrobin (500 mg, 98.2% purity) was applied to intact skin on the back/flanks of six New Zealand White rabbits after shaving, and the skin was bandaged with a semi-closed bandage for 4 hours.
+After exposure, the test substance was removed, and the treated area was rinsed with polyethylene glycol and water.
+No deaths occurred.
+Erythema appeared in all animals 1 hour after bandage removal, and in most animals the erythema persisted until day 8, while in three animals the erythema persisted until day 15.
+The highest Draize score for the erythema was 3, with average scores of 2 and 1.5 on days 1 and 8, respectively.
+On day 1, 4 out of 6 rabbits developed Draize grade 1 edema.
+The edema in the remaining rabbits, except for 2, subsided by day 8, but in one rabbit the edema persisted until day 15.
+Therefore, it is concluded that pyraclostrobin is a mild but prolonged skin irritant.

 References